PoisotLab/MS_network_els/els_networks.md

 identity).
 This information is summarized mathematically in the adjacency matrix (typically named $A$, see definition in glossary).
 (Graph theory, etc.)

-Types de réseaux écologiques et résultats principaux ?
-Nodes and edges at different scales, common tool (graph theory) different application What are the main results associated with the introduction of GT in these sub-fields.
-- landscape connectivity
-- metacomunities
-- population and community ecology
-- etc.

 Describing and understanding the structure of species interaction networks is an active, and growing, field of ecological research.
 In this contribution, we will